Welcome to the Writing Center!

 About the Writing Center

 The Writing Center is a free service available to all Northwest University students.
-Our excellent peer tutors are eager to help you reach your goals as a writer and student at Northwest University.
+Our trained, experienced peer tutors are eager to help you reach your goals as a writer and as a student at Northwest University.
 Please take a moment to read our mission statement, expectations, policies, and procedures.

-On this page you’ll also find the Writing Center hours, the link to the Writing Center wiki (where you’ll schedule your tutoring appointments), and links to a variety of websites (like the Purdue OWL) that you’ll find useful as you work on writing projects at Northwest.
+On this page you’ll also find the Writing Center hours, the link to the Writing Center schedule, and links to a variety of websites (like the Purdue Online Writing Lab [OWL]) that you’ll find useful as you work on writing projects at Northwest.